Isle of Wight Guru

 A rarely spotted red squirrel.
 Photo by Kate Bucci.

-If your toddler spends hours running around the lounge say 'choo-choo' then they may enjoy the Isle of Wight Steam Railway.
-As well as the hour long train ride, there's a woodland walk, a small play area and something called Train Story which is a museum with some interactive bits to keep children interested whilst Grandad admires old rolling stock.
+If your toddler (or husband) spends hours running around the lounge say 'choo-choo' then they may enjoy the Isle of Wight Steam Railway.
+As well as the hour long train ride, there's a woodland walk and a small play area.

 Isle of Wight Steam Railway